karabaja4/vscode-explorer-git-status/README.md

 `{VS Code directory}\resources\app\out\vs\workbench\electron-browser\workbench.main.js`

-copy the code from `dist.min.js` to the end of the file and restart Visual Studio Code.
+Copy the code from `dist.min.js` to the end of the file and restart Visual Studio Code.
 Done!

 You will need to do this on every Visual Studio Code update as `workbench.main.js` will be replaced with a newer version.